ibm-cloud-docs/Cloudant/api/authentication.md

 The response confirms deletion of the session, and sets the `AuthSession` Cookie to `""`.

-See the following example response to a cookie `DELETE` request:
+The following example shows the response to a cookie `DELETE` request:

 ```http
 200 OK